sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

 ---

-## 13 — It has been done: in 15 months, a 4-scientist team reached 2.3x, then 4.1x throughput while code quality held
+## 13 — It has been done: in 15 months, a 4-scientist team reached 2.3x, then 4.1x throughput while code quality increased

 - **Content:**
   1. One team: four scientists over 15 months.